 School of Chemistry

-Chemistry are happy to consider students into Y1 or Y2 for the full year, or for one semester, or the whole year in Y3 or Y4.
+Chemistry are happy to consider students into Level 1 or Level 2 for the full year, or for one semester, or the whole year in Level 3 or Level 4.
 In all cases, please contact the Visiting students team for further guidance.

 School of Economics

 Economics only offer a very limited number of modules to students who are not hosted by the School of Economics.
-Please check the Module Catalogue carefully for availability.
+Please check the Approved modules page carefully for availability.

 Department of Electrical and Electronic Engineering

-Electrical and Electronic Engineering are happy to consider students for Level 1 and 2 modules (Years 1 and 2) for the full year exchange only, single semester exchange students will only be able to enrol on the more advanced Level 3 or 4 modules.
+Electrical and Electronic Engineering are happy to consider students for Level 1 and 2 modules for the full year exchange only, single semester exchange students will only be able to enrol on the more advanced Level 3 or 4 modules.
 In all cases, please contact the Visiting students team, to check that your module choices can be accommodated.

 Faculty of Medicine and Health Sciences